byustephen/white_whale/README.md

 So for each task I'll break it down and if it's runnable I'll include directions below.

 ## 1 - Dockerfile
+Just run `make build` and then `make run`.
+Though I ran into a library issue on my arm laptop
 ## 2 - Kubernetes Objects
 ## 3 - Deployments
 ## 4 - Log parsing using a bash script